Aaronchangyr/UoS_Jubilee_Sports_Centre_Court_Automated_Booking/README.md

 7. You are all set!
 Try and run the task you scheduled and make sure it's all fine.

 #### Linux:
-1. Create a file and name it "court-booking".
+1. Create a folder and name it "court-booking".
 2. Download puppeter and node.js.
 3. Download the autobook_Linux.js and autobook.bat from the git.
 4. For the autobook_Linux.js there is only booking for badminton court.
 (You can try to reference autobook.js code to book other activities)